 - Use secure networks– Only get internet connections from networks you can trust and avoid public WiFi.

 What to use your wallet for

 An investment in hardware wallets goes a long way regarding security.
 Hot wallets do an excellent job if you’re a day trader.
-However, whenever you’re holding a portion of your Ethereum wallet long-term, do so in cold wallets for security reasons.
+However, whenever you’re holding a portion of your cryptocurrency long-term, do so in cold wallets for security reasons.

 It is a blockchain application that enables users to interact with the Ethereum network.
 Ethereum wallet owners can save, send Ether, and even stake it to earn interest.